 Memory and poetic justice

-Amid the turbulence of the so-called blogosphere — a universe where the human, the divine, responsibility and frivolity join together and shake hands, in the digital age — it is possible to discover treasures.
-I found one that I would never stop reading: the blog Desmemoriados.
-Historias de la música cubana [“Forgetful/Histories of Cuban music”](www.desmemoriados.com).
-All of its posts, which run from 2014 to date, are written by Rosa Marquetti, who describes herself as a person “privileged to work in something that I like very much.
-I live for music, cinema and the visual arts.
-I work on issues related to royalties, although I’m also passionate about delving into the history of Cuban music and musicians, which is why I research and write about them.”
+In the midst of the turbulence of the call blogosphere –a universe where the human, the divine, responsibility and frivolity dance and shake hands in the digital age– it is possible to find jewels.
+I myself found one that I wouldn't part with for the world.
+It's about the blog forgetful.
+Cuban music stories (www.desmemoriados.com).
+All entries, dating from 2014 to date, have been written by Rosa Marquetti, who defines herself as a person “privileged to work on something that I really like.
+I live music, cinema and visual arts.
+I work on copyright issues, although I am also passionate about delving into the history of Cuban music and musicians, which is why I investigate and write about them.”

 I would say more: Rosa, who works as a specialist of the Cuban delegation to the Sociedad General de Autores y Editores (SGAE), in an intellectually rigorous researcher and stubbornly tenacious because of the writer that she is, combining analysis and documentation, hypotheses and sureness, objectivity and passion.

-From her blog she has gone on to the old-fashioned but still tremendously relevant and effective printed page — who says the Gutenberg galaxy is dead? — and this was possible because of the interest of the Colombian publishing house La Iguana Ciega and the Fundación Cultural Nueva Música [New Music Cultural Foundation], responsible for the publication of her book Desmemoriados, a selection of writings from her blog.
+From the blog pages it has gone to the old but still tremendously current and effective printed page – who says that the Gutenberg galaxy is extinct? –, and this was possible due to the interest of the Colombian publisher La Iguana Ciega and the Fundación Cultural Nueva Música, responsible for publishing the book forgetful, selection of some of the texts initially disseminated in the author's digital blog.

 The book, like a suite, is structured in 16 movements, each one of them devoted to shedding light on processes, episodes or biographical aspects — sometimes very specific, and not necessarily all-encompassing — and artistic contributions of Cuban music figures who, in diverse periods, have marked milestones in the island’s world of music and its international projection.